SpaceX Hits A Triple Milestone With Double Launch This Weekend

 Additionally, SpaceX is among the leaders of contracts for the United States Air Force, lofting satellites into orbit for the military.
 In late 2018, the first commercial flight is planned that will take tourists in a trip around the moon.
 Two unnamed private citizens have already paid significant deposits for the trip, which will use the as-yet-untested Falcon Heavy.
 The Falcon Heavy is expected to take its maiden flight later this year.

 The third milestone that SpaceX hit was the use of a sportsfin upgrade on the Falcon 9.
 The redesigned titanium steering fins make it easier to recover the booster.
 As soon as the first stage separates, the hydraulically-actuated fins deploy and help guide the booster down.
 The fins are custom cut from one piece of titanium and are designed to withstand the heat of reentry.
 Previously, aluminum fins were used that needed replaced after every flight.
-Some on board cameras even showed the fins burn and light on fire during reentry.
+Some on-board cameras even showed the fins burn and light on fire during reentry.
 Because the fins are able to be reused without any touchup, this helps make the cost of reusing the boosters even lower.
 Elon Musk shared a sped up video of Sunday’s booster recovery on Instagram.

 [Featured Image by John Raoux/AP Images]